BillyWei01/Packable/README.md

 ## 1. Overview
 Packable is a well designed serialization framework.  <br>
-It has been impleamented multiple languages , which is effective and easy to use. <br>
+It has been impleamented multiple languages , it's effective and easy to use. <br>
 It can be used for object serialization/deserialization and message pack up, to storage or RPC.

 Packable has the following advantages: